Stunning colors in this Dochalla Pashmina Shawl for men - that is over 200 years old!

-While the square shawl (rumal) was worn most commonly by women, the long shawl (dochalla), characterised by its rectangular shape, was particularly favored by men and was worn draped over the shoulder or around the body for warmth.
+While the square shawl (rumal) was worn most commonly by women, the long shawl (dochalla), characterised by its rectangular shape, was particularly favoured by men and was worn draped over the shoulder or around the body for warmth.

 (Frank Ames, “Woven Legends: Carpets and Shawls of Kashmir,”)